haacked/haacked.com/_posts/2021/2021-03-04-abbot-cloud-events.markdown

 @abbot cloud-event log 42
 ```

-This is a powerful example of the value of Abbot in a chat ops workflow.
-If you're interested in learning more about Abbot, check out [my introduction to Abbot](https://haacked.com/archive/2021/02/11/introducing-abbot/), [my .NET Rocks episode on Abbot](https://dotnetrocks.com/?show=1726), or just peruse the [Abbot website](https://ab.bot/).
+This was a powerful example of the value of Abbot in a chat ops workflow.
+If you're interested in learning more about Abbot, check out [my introduction to Abbot](https://haacked.com/archive/2021/02/11/introducing-abbot/) or [my .NET Rocks episode on Abbot](https://dotnetrocks.com/?show=1726).
 And when you watch the video, don't forget to smash that like button!
+Note: This post was written when Abbot was in Beta.
+Abbot is no longer available.